-- Excellent access for buses entering and exiting the site with bus lanes in proximity to traffic lights from the A8 and onto the A8 to enable buses to access the junction without being unduly caught in traffic. - Toucan crossings over each carriageway with the crossing for the "missing link" cycle route designed so that it is a single crossing over the new road that would adjoin the A8.
+Excellent access for buses entering and exiting the site with bus lanes in proximity to traffic lights from the A8 and onto the A8 to

+- enable buses to access the junction without being unduly caught in traffic. - Toucan crossings over each carriageway with the crossing for the "missing link" cycle route designed so that it is a single crossing over the new road that would adjoin the A8.

-6.2 Strategic East-West Routes
+6.2 Strategic East-West and North-South Routes

-WEPFSM promotes east-west transport corridors including a 'Gogar Link Road' running from Gogar Roundabout to Eastfield Road, via Edinburgh Gateway and crossing the Gogar Burn via new bridge to the south of Castle Gogar.
+WEPFSMWEPF promotes east-west transport corridors including a 'Main Street' Gogar Link Read' (WE2627-29) running from Gogar Roundabout to Eastfield Road, via Edinburgh Gateway and crossing the Gogar Burn via new bridge to the south of Castle Gogar.

-A second corridor will serve the northern part of the WEPFSM area.
-This will comprise a link to the north of Castle Gogar over the burn to connect the Gogar Link Road to both the new Northern Link (see 6.4 below) and to the Gogar Roundabout via Crosswind.
+An second east- west corridor WE26WE29 Gogar Link Road (Main Street Development Link Road) will serve the northern part of the WEPFSMWEPF area.
+This will comprise a link to the north of Castle Gogar over the burn to connect the Gogar Link Road to both the new Northern Link (WE12 see 6.3 below) and it will also head north-south to the Gogar Roundabout via Crosswind.

-A strategic active travel/public transport route will also run from the Dumbbells Roundabout via the Ingliston Park & Ride facility to connect to the Gogar Link Road.
+A strategic active travel/public transport route will also run from the Dumbbells Roundabout via the Ingliston Park & Ride facility to connect to the Gogar Link Road (WE18).

-6.3 North- South Routes - Gogar Mains Road
+North-South Routes - Gogar Mains Road